mysociety/alaveteli/doc/TRANSLATE.md

         * this updates the PO template, but also merges it with the individual PO files, marking strings that have only changed slightly as "fuzzy"
-	* you must emporarily move any theme containing translations out of the way (there's a bug in gettext_i18n_rails that can't cope with translation chains)
     * reupload (`tx push -t`) the POT and PO files to Transifex to the current release branch
         * The point of uploading the PO files is that Transifex